zwinship/UFC_Model/statistics/ufc_statistical_analysis.md

 - **Alternative Hypothesis (H₁)**: The model's average RTP is greater than 0.96 (profitable after sportsbook margin)

 ### Results
-- **t-statistic**: -inf
+- **t-statistic**: -7.2021
-- **p-value (one-sided)**: 1.0000
+- **p-value (one-sided)**: 0.9996
 - **Conclusion**: Fail to reject H₀

 ### What This Means
 **The results are inconclusive.** While the model may show some profitability, we don't have enough statistical evidence to conclude that it performs better than the 96% threshold needed to overcome typical bookmaker margins.
 The observed RTP might be due to random chance rather than genuine predictive power.

 ## RTP Distribution
-The mean RTP of -1.0000x indicates that on average, each 1 unit bet returns -1.00 units.
+The mean RTP of -1.5000x indicates that on average, each 1 unit bet returns -1.50 units.
 For comparison, a random selection strategy would be expected to return approximately $0.96 per $1 bet in the long run (due to bookmaker margins).

 ## Dataset Information
 This analysis was performed on the UFC Model betting results dataset, which includes 6 bets.
 The model's predictions were compared against actual fight outcomes to evaluate RTP performance.